longhorn/longhorn/enhancements/20210510-automatic-rebalance-replica.md

   - The default value is `ignored`.

 - In Volume Controller `syncVolume` -> `ReconcileEngineReplicaState` -> `replenishReplicas`, calculate and add number of replicas to be rebalanced to `replenishCount`.
   > The logic ignores all `soft-anti-affinity` settings.
 This will always try to achieve zone balance then node balance.
-And creating for replicas will leave for ReplicaScheduler to determine for the canidates.
+And creating for replicas will leave for ReplicaScheduler to determine for the candidates.
   1. Skip volume replica rebalance when volume spec `replicaAutoBalance` is `disabled`.
   2. Skip if volume `Robustness` is not `healthy`.
   3. For `least-effort`, try to get the replica rebalance count.
       1. For `zone` duplicates, get the replenish number.
             1. List all the occupied node zones with volume replicas running.
                   - The zone is balanced when this is equal to volume spec `NumberOfReplicas`.
-            2. List all available and schedulabled nodes in non-occupied zones.
+            2. List all available and schedulable nodes in non-occupied zones.
                   - The zone is balanced when no available nodes are found.
             3. Get the number of replicas off-balanced:
                   - number of replicas in volume spec - number of occupied node zones.